How to apply

 - Go to this page and login into the Reserved Area.

-- Open the menu on the upper right side and select “SEGRETERIA”>”IMMATRICOLAZIONE” (SECRETARIAT > ENROLLMENT).
+- Open the menu on the upper right side and select “SEGRETERIA”>”IMMATRICOLAZIONE” (ADMISSIONS > ENROLLMENT).

 - Select the Master Programme THE ANCIENT MEDITERRANEAN WORLD.
 HISTORY, ARCHAEOLOGY AND ART from the list of courses.